-From the aforesaid set of emotions, a person seems to tire out sooner.
-There are also increased levels of lethargy and a lack of interest to do anything.
+Based on these emotions, a person with depression may tire out sooner than the average person when engaging in daily activities.
+There are also increased levels of lethargy and a lack of interest or desire in doing anything.

-The disorder of lack of interest to do things, in the medical terms is called Anhedonia.
+In medical terms, the lack of interest or reduced desire to engage in activities that are normally enjoyable is known as Anhedonia.
 For example, you might have been an excellent presenter in the sales team.
 But all of a sudden, you have lost your zeal just because your motivation level has decreased.
 This can be a symptom of Anhedonia.

 Is Depression a Disability?

-The answer is both a “Yes” and a “No” depending on the degree of distress it causes to a person.
-The root cause of all depression-related disorder is generally an event which is of much emotional importance to the person.
-It can be because of death, separation, or something else.
+Depression may constitute a disability depending on the degree of distress it causes to a person.
+The root cause of all depression-related disorders is generally an event that occurred which had much emotional importance to a person.
+Such events can include death, separation, or another traumatic event.
+A person can be sidelined from all forms of professional and personal work due to acute depression disorders.
+Hence, depression and disability can be connected.

-Though in most cases, depression is a short timed one, wherein the feeling subsides within a week or so.
-But there are other chronic cases wherein it gets difficult for the individual to overcome their depression.
+In most cases, depression is short-lived and the feeling subsides within a week or so.
+There are other chronic cases, however, where it is difficult for an individual to overcome his or her depression.
 Such cases are referred to as clinical depression.

 Can You Get Disability for Depression?

-There are strict medical guidelines that are checked, and after that, the decision is made by a legal panel.
-It is always advisable to hire a Social Security Disability lawyer who specializes in relevant disability cases.
+Yes and No. It is possible for you to get disability benefits if you are suffering from severe depression to the extent that it becomes a disability.
+There are strict medical guidelines that are reviewed, and afterward, the decision is made by a legal panel.
+It is always advisable to hire a Social Security Disability lawyer who specializes in relevant disability cases, such as the attorneys at Khattar Law, PC

-Once you hire an attorney, they will analyze your case in detail.
-Only then they follow the right legal approach to get your claims.
+Once you hire our law firm to represent you, we will analyze your case in detail.
+We will follow the right legal approach to help you get your disability claims.

 To answer the original question – Can some receive disability for depression?
 Well, the answer is yes.

-There are certain types of depressive disorders that do qualify a person for disability.
-If a person is found to have one of the certain types, this would make him/her eligible to claim disability benefits.
-To have an understanding of the symptoms, a brief detail is given below.
+There are certain types of depressive disorders that would qualify a person for disability benefits.
+If a person is found to have one of the listed types of impairments, this would make him or her eligible to claim disability benefits.
+To really understand the types of symptoms that would qualify you to be eligible to apply for disability benefits, see the brief description given below.

 Social Security refers to a list which is provided by the American Psychiatric Association.
-It says, there are three major types of depression which, if found in an individual one can claim SSD.
+It states that there are three major types of depression. , If a person has one of these major types of depression, then he or she may have a strong claim for SSD benefits.

-This is one of the major symptoms of Clinical depression.
-Here, an individual exhibits hopelessness, persistent emotional emptiness, guilt feeling, fatigue, reduced sleep, a major change in appetite, suicidal tendencies, etc. The aforesaid set of symptoms should be present in the individual for more than a couple of weeks.
+A person with Major Depressive Disorder generally shows the major symptoms of clinical depression.
+These include feelings of hopelessness, persistent emotional emptiness, low self-esteem, fatigue, reduced sleep, a major change in appetite, suicidal tendencies and/or more.
+These symptoms are present in the individual for more than a couple of weeks.

 This is a form of mood disorder.
-The symptoms are quite similar to what one would observe in major depressive disorder.
-But the magnitude of it is a bit less.
-In Dysthymia, it is observed that the symptoms are visible in individuals for a prolonged period of over two years.
+The symptoms are quite similar to what one would observe in major depressive disorder, but the magnitude of Dysthymiais a bit less.
+In Dysthymia, the symptoms associated with depression are visible in individuals for a prolonged period of over two years.

-Most of the disorders can be treated with proper attention from psychiatrists and certain medications.
-The impact that these disorders may leave can have a lifelong impact which few may never cope with.
+Most of the disorders can be treated with proper medical attention from psychiatrists and certain medications.
+The impact that these disorders may leave can have a lifelong effect in which few people may never completely recover.
+Disability benefits for depression are possible if you can prove that you have the condition based upon the opinion of licensed medical professional with the right medical records that highlight your depressive disorder.

-A medical professional should mention at least 5 of the below-mentioned characteristics.
+A medical professional should mention at least 5 of the following characteristics:

 - Extreme mood swings